-An even more powerful facility is the ability to step through a simulation, allowing a modeler to effectively look over the shoulder of the engine as it is performing the simulation.
+An even more effective facility is the ability to step through a simulation, allowing you to effectively look over the shoulder of the engine as it is performing the simulation.
 Again, this will be welcomed by modelers as it has the added

 It is a remarkably useful feature and it is amazing how many business logic errors can be picked up at this time, allowing the rules to be refined and honed so they are deemed complete and correct before they are put into a production system.
-To step through the simulation you must run the simulation to completion by selecting the Play button as indicated earlier.
-Once the simulation has been run, a modeler can then select the 'Step' icon and the engine will start the simulation from the first step and pause before the second step, allowing the audience to view the results step-by-step.
+To step through the simulation you must run the simulation to completion by clicking on the Play button, as indicated earlier.
+Once the simulation has been run, you can then select the 'Step' icon and the engine will start the simulation from the first step and pause before the second step, allowing you to view the results step-by-step.
 This diagram shows the diagram annotation after the first step: